josephdubon/josephdubon/README.md

 Here are some facts about me:

-- 🔭 I’m currently working on JavaScript
+- 🔭 I’m currently working on contributing more to open source
 - 🌱 I’m currently learning NodeJS, REACT
 - :violin: I’m looking to collaborate on open source projects
 - 💬 Ask me about code, movies, books, photography, art, and philosophy.